Ghazi Kanaan: Military career

 In 2000, the widow and children of Ira Weinstein who was killed in a February 1996 Hamas suicide bombing, filed a lawsuit against him as the head of Syrian military intelligence in Lebanon and then Syrian Defense Minister Mustafa Tlass charging that they were responsible for providing the perpetrators with material resources and training.

-After being an early backer of Syrian president Bashar al-Assad as a successor to his father, Ghazi was in October 2002 summoned back to Damascus to become the head of Syria's political security directorate, replacing Adnan Badr Hassan in the post.
+After being an early backer of Syrian president Bashar al-Assad as a successor to his father, Kanaan was summoned back to Damascus in October 2002 to become the head of Syria's political security directorate, replacing Adnan Badr Hassan in the post.
 He was succeeded in Lebanon by Rustum Ghazali, his deputy.
-In 2004, after a string of bombings targeting leading Hamas members given sanctuary in Syria, claimed by Syria to have been the work of Israeli intelligence, Ghazi was assigned by president al-Assad to the cabinet post of interior minister in October 2004 in a cabinet rehuffle.
+In 2004, after a string of bombings targeting leading Hamas members given sanctuary in Syria, claimed by Syria to have been the work of Israeli intelligence, Kanaan was assigned by president al-Assad to the cabinet post of interior minister in October 2004 in a cabinet reshuffle.
 The cabinet was headed by Muhammad Naji al-Otari.
-On the internal Syrian political scene, Ghazi was considered close to the president, although at the same time part of the "old guard" of Syrian politics.
+On the internal Syrian political scene, Kanaan was considered close to the president, although at the same time part of the "old guard" of Syrian politics.

-On 30 June 2005, the United States, which had been pressuring Syria over the Hariri bombing and to end Syrian occupation, declared that it would freeze all assets belonging to Ghazi and Ghazali, due to their involvement with the occupation of Lebanon, and also due to suspicions of "corrupt activities".
+On 30 June 2005, the United States, which had been pressuring Syria over the Hariri bombing and to end Syrian occupation, declared that it would freeze all assets belonging to Kanaan and Ghazali, due to their involvement with the occupation of Lebanon, and also due to suspicions of "corrupt activities".

-Ghazi was not regarded as a member of Bashar al-Assad's inner circle.
+Kanaan was not regarded as a member of Bashar al-Assad's inner circle.
 He was known to have close links with the former vice president, Abdul Halim Khaddam who had resigned in the summer of 2005.
 Some believed that they both might have developed a challenging powerbase within the Syrian Regional Branch of the Arab Socialist Ba'ath Party against Bashar al-Assad in future.